 Stroll the city

 Worms has a fascinating blend of old and new.
-Window-shop (or actually shop, during non-COVID times) in the beautiful pedestrian zone.
+Window-shop (or actually shop) in the beautiful pedestrian zone.
 Marvel at the ancient gates, walls and bridges.
 Surprise yourself by stumbling upon unexpected green spaces.
 Walking is a great way to capture the pulse of Worms.

 The One Thing You Have to See: Luther Memorial